 Certificates for natural persons, robots, functional mailboxes, and functional and group accounts can be issued from a public intermediate certification authority or from an internal intermediate certification authority.
-A determination is made on the basis of the organization, depending on whether the respective organizational unit meets all requirements from [ETSI EN 319411-1] and [public root stores policies] for the identification and collection of data.
+A determination is made on the basis of the organization, depending on whether the respective organizational unit meets all requirements from CAB and ETSI for the identification and collection of data.